Shine-Bright-Meow/SlimeVR-Docs-Site/src/diy/smol-slime.md

 ##### Method 2: Button
 1. Press your Reset or SW0 (Functional) button twice and leave the tracker still on a flat surface for a few seconds.

-#### 6-Sided
+#### 6-Side
 1. Make sure the power switch is on.
 (So the tracker can run on battery when unplugged.)
+1. Open nRF Connect for Desktop.
+1. Open Serial Terminal from nRF Connect.
+1. Ensure your tracker is connected to your computer via cable.
+1. On the top left corner, select your tracker under Devices.
+1. Click the "Connect to Port" button.
-1. 6-Sided Calibration will start the first time the tracker loads up after flashing new firmware.
-It can be redone by using the ```6-side``` command in console.
+1. Enter ```6-side``` command in console.
 (At the moment, there is no button press combination to start this calibration.)
 1. Follow the console log on rotating sides on a flat surface.
 Leave the cable side for last.
 1. When prompted for the last side, unplug your USB cable and place the side with the USB port onto the flat surface.
 1. Wait a bit until calibration is complete.